BACK TO GREEK WINE

 My “ick” is that some great grapes go in with standard grapes.
 The result is a lot of good wine instead of a small amount of great wine.
 Don’t get me wrong; they have good wine.

 They chose an excellent location for their Santorini wine factory/visitor center.
 It is less than a mile from the road to Athiniou port.
-Any tour from a cruise ship, or guests off a ferry, pass right by it to get to Fira.
-The good news for these guests is that the buses don’t pass by, they pull into the large parking lot.
+Any tour from a cruise ship, or guests off a ferry, passes right by it to get to Fira.
+The good news for these guests on tour is that the buses don’t pass by; they pull into the large parking lot.
+All 10,000.
+(I believe that is how many I saw after my last visit.)

 Memories.